aplteam/Cider/docs/User-Guide.md

 #### 6. Injecting a namespace `CiderConfig`

-In this step Cider injects a namespace `CiderConfig` into the project space and...
+In this step `]Cider.OpenProject` injects a namespace `CiderConfig` into the project space and...

 * populates it with the contents of the configuration file as an APL array
 * adds a variable `HOME` that remembers the path the project was loaded from